It Infrastructure | Business Technology | It Strategy

 A one-stop resource with everything you need to keep your business safe and secure – now and in the future.

 Why A Sophisticated IT Infrastructure Is Important

-Most start-ups and small businesses that aren’t technology-based companies start out with a “DIY” infrastructure that gets the job done – they invest in basic hardware like desktop computers, laptops, a simple phone system and a router for a solid Internet connection.
-Delivering services and communicating with employees, suppliers and customers is typically accomplished through cloud applications that allow you to share files over the Internet, like Dropbox, Evernote, and Google Apps for Business.
+Most small businesses start out with a “DIY” IT infrastructure that gets the job done.
+They invest in basic hardware like desktop computers, laptops, a simple phone system and a router for a solid internet connection.
+Delivering services and collaborating with team members, suppliers and customers is typically accomplished through cloud applications such as Microsoft 365.

-Ensuring that your IT infrastructure is reliable and secure is rudimentary.
-To gain a real competitive advantage, a strategic infrastructure is vital.
-Smart investments in hardware, software, network services and people to manage it all could be the difference between a profitable company and a failing one.
-Taking shortcuts to save money is unwise – even something as simple as poor cabling could make a fancy software application unusable.
+Ensuring that your IT infrastructure is reliable and secure is fundamental to not only your business’ sustainability, but also your scalability.
+Smart investments in hardware, software, network services and the right team to manage it all could be the difference between a profitable company and a failing one.
+Taking shortcuts with your IT infrastructure to save money in the short-term is unwise – even something as simple as poor cabling could make a fancy software application unusable.

 Go Beyond Your Current IT Infrastructure

 “According to a Microsoft SMB study, 78% of small businesses will have adapted cloud computing by 2020.”

 While the basics of every IT infrastructure are the same, plans for building an infrastructure must be strategic.